LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 2006 Formal Ethics Opinion 20.
 Opinion rules that a law firm may not continue to use a former member's surname in the law firm name if the member continues the practice of law with another firm.
 2010 Formal Ethics Opinion 11.
 Opinion rules that a lawyer may list membership in Million Dollar Advocates Forum, or another organization with a self-laudatory name, on his letterhead only if a disclaimer of similar results and information about the criteria for membership also appears on the letterhead.

-# 27 NCAC 02 Rule 7.6	reserved
+## Rule 7.6	reserved

-SECTION .0800 - MAINTAINING THE INTEGRITY OF THE PROFESSION
+Section .0800 - MAINTAINING THE INTEGRITY OF THE PROFESSION

-# 27 NCAC 02 Rule 8.1	BAR ADMISSION AND DISCIPLINARY MATTERS
+## Rule 8.1	BAR ADMISSION AND DISCIPLINARY MATTERS
 An applicant for admission to the bar, or a lawyer in connection with a bar admission application or in connection with a disciplinary matter, shall not:
 (1)	knowingly make a false statement of material fact; or (2)	fail to disclose a fact necessary to correct a misapprehension known by the person to have arisen in the matter, or knowingly fail to respond to a lawful demand for information from an admissions or disciplinary authority, except that this rule does not require disclosure of information otherwise protected by Rule 1.6.